RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 Cost of each mailing is $ 2

 #### Marketing only to targeted list of people suggested by model:

-Total campaign profit: $ 2370.0
+Total campaign profit: $ 2374.0

 ROI %: 79.0

-Marketing to people on targetted list results in a profit of $ 2,374 with a ROI of 79 %.
+Marketing to people on targetted list results in a profit of $ 2,374 and improves campaign ROI to 79 %.

-Using the model for campaiging improves the campaign ROI to 79 % from -45 % (baseline).

-Marketing to new list of people with high probability of conversion identified by the machine learning model, improves response rate to 36 % (best model), 3.5X the overall average response rate of 11 % (baseline) and improves ROI from -45 % (baseline) to 79 % (best model).
+Marketing to new list of people with high probability of conversion identified by the machine learning model, improves response rate to 36 % (best model), 3.6 X the overall average response rate of 11 % (baseline) and improves ROI from -45 % (baseline) to 79 % (best model).